 You’re almost ready to enter the water, but first everyone is treated to the Swimsuit Obstacle Course.
 Guests can run or walk the course that is designed to test the staying power of your swim-wear.
 If your suit can survive the high pressure water cannon, the soaking wet stair climb, and the bottoms up bend over without flashing any of your upstairs or downstairs junk then you can at last proceed into the main park.
 If your suit doesn’t pass the test than you will be re-directed to the gift shop to purchase a sensible tank suit or some nifty board shorts.
 If you decline the purchase opportunity a certified Wardrobe Malfunction Consultant will help secure duct tape to your swim-wear to ensure it neither slips nor slides during your visit.

 Congratulations you are now permitted to enter the Waterpark where more improvements await you.
-Most guests will rush to the newest, high thrill rides.
-Because of their popularity long lines are the norm.
-This Waterpark improvement will put the waiting to good use with these rides featuring a potentially lifesaving Moletopia adventure.
-Moletopia is ride kiosk that will be staffed by a dermatologist who will do a cursory mole and skin cancer check – all covered by your paid park admission.
+Most guests will rush to the newest, high thrill rides, because of their popularity long lines are the norm.
+This Waterpark improvement will put the waiting to good use with a potentially lifesaving Moletopia adventure.
+Moletopia is a ride kiosk that will be staffed by a dermatologist who will do a cursory mole and skin cancer check – all covered by your paid park admission.
 You can’t tell me you haven’t stood behind someone in a Waterpark line and noticed that the moles on the dude in front in you look “suspicious.”
-If the doctor thinks something looks amiss then the park guest will be gently encouraged to have it checked out by their personal physician or in the worst case scenario, but perhaps better than nothing, an informed Wal-Mart greeter of their choice.
+If the doctor thinks something looks amiss then the park guest will be gently encouraged to have it checked out by their personal physician.

 My final improvement would be installing a Clock of Respectability at the end of each tube and body slide.
 This would a covered area where you could disembark from a tube or slide without embarrassment.
 There is truly no way to gracefully alight from a slide or tube if you’re over the age of 40.
 I have had the humiliation of finding myself tossed out of a tube and landing doggie style at the end of a ride.
 It was painfully unpleasant and I dare say a cornea scalding sight to behold for my fellow tubers.
 Inside the Cloak of Respectability would feature an array of implements to aid you in restoring your swimsuit back to it’s pre-slide position.
 There would be tweezers for the simple swimsuit de-wedgie procedure and surgical grade forceps for the delicate crack chasm operation where you discover a portion of your swimsuit has become entangled with your lower intestine.